nekitmm/starnet/README.md

   <img src="https://github.com/nekitmm/starnet/blob/master/for_git/4.jpg"><br><br>
 </div>

+**FAQ**

+What is all this 'python-sudo-mumbo-jumbo'?

+This whole thing works as command line program, which means that there is no graphical interface: you have to run it in a console using some text commands (like ones you see above) and it outputs text (and writes image files of course!).

+The way you get on board with all this will depend on your OS and is hard to squeeze instructions into few words but very briefly:

+1. For MacOS/Linux it is pretty simple.
+You should already have console up with python installed.
+The only thing you will need is to use pip to install tensorflow and probably few other packages via:

+    pip install tensorflow
+    pip install numpy
+    pip install <whatever is missing>

+2. For Windows it is a bit trickier because console is unusable to say the least.
+You can use it, but I prefer Cygwin.
+Next, you need to install python.
+I think installing Anaconda for that is by far the best option.
+After you got up the console of your choice and installed anaconda you use its native pip to install tensorflow (see above) and you should be ready to go.

+The whole installation should not need more than installing few software packages and typing few command lines!

+2. Where exactly do I put weights of the network?

+All the files you download should be in one folder: all the files with extention .py (starnet.py, train.py, transform.py, etc.) should be in the same folder with weights for the network (model.ckpt.data-00000-of-00001, model.ckpt.index, model.ckpt.meta, etc.)

+**Some Troubleshooting**

+1. 'No package named tensorflow'.
+Should be pretty self-explanatory: your python can not find tensorflow.
+That means you did not run pip to install it (pip install tensorflow) or something went wrong during this step if you did.

+2. To be continued

 **Licenses**

 Code is available under MIT License, please review LICENSE.md file inside repo.
 Its very permissive, but no liability